tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-08-26-the-end-is-just-another-beginning.md

 ### 1. **Language Model Interface**

 In the first phase of Google Summer of Code, I implemented the [Language Model Interface](https://github.com/JuliaText/TextAnalysis.jl/pull/210).
 It provides implemented well-known Langauge models and Framework to create your own Language model with high-level APIs,  which is complete and reviewed by my mentors.
-The blog on the same can be found [here](https://tejasvaidhyadev.github.io/blog/First-Milestone).
+The blog on the same is [here](https://tejasvaidhyadev.github.io/blog/First-Milestone).

 ### 2. **Statistical Tokenizer**